zsavajji/gmap-vue/README.md

 We have planed improve and grow all required documentation about the plugin.

 Please follow next link to our [documentation](https://diegoazh.github.io/gmap-vue/).

+## Vue-2 port of vue-google-maps

+This is the Vue 2.x port of vue-google-maps!

 # CONTRIBUTORS NEEDED!